TorahTextTopicTagger/T4Project/README.md

 ## Results
 Here we report the results of our models, including basic sklearn models, XGBoost, and fine-tuned transformers.
 The results are organized per-topic, for easy model-to-model comparison.
 The results are in the form of [sklearn classification reports](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html), and include columns for:
 - overall accuracy
-- precision/recall for the labels 0 and 1, i.e. not a member of the topic and member of the topic respectively.
+- precision/recall for the labels 0 and 1, i.e. not a member of the topic and member of the topic, respectively.

 ## Utils
 ### Sefaria Slug-ID Mapping